Do you ever need weekday waffles?

 Do you love breakfast for dinner?
 Or breakfast for brunch?
 Or breakfast any other time of day?
 I love breakfast foods nearly any time, so these weekday waffles are quickly becoming a favorite in our house – I bet they will be in your house as well.

 This recipe was inspired by this one from Taste of Home.
-I have added more egg whites (why do I have extra egg whites lying around – because of these brownies).
-I have also replaced part of the white flour with white whole wheat flour, which is easily made from wheat berries.
+I have added more egg whites (Why do I have extra egg whites lying around?
+Because of these brownies).
+I have also replaced part of the white flour with white whole wheat flour, which can also be easily made in your Vitamix from wheat berries.

 To make white whole wheat flour, place 1 cup soft wheat berries in your high-speed blender and grind until fine flour consistency.

 - 2/3 cup white whole wheat flour whiz soft wheat berries in your high-speed blender

 - 1 tablespoon sugar

 - 2 large eggs separated, plus 2 egg whites

 - 2 cups milk